bluejayA/substation/docs/concepts/object-storage.md

 ## Overview

+Managing Swift object storage through web interfaces is an exercise in patience.
+Click to upload a file.
+Wait.
+Watch a progress bar that may or may not be accurate.
+Click another file.
+Repeat two hundred times.
+Hope nothing times out.
+We built Substation's object storage interface because we've lived through this pain and decided there had to be a better way.

-OpenStack Swift (Object Storage) provides scalable, redundant storage for unstructured data.
-Substation implements comprehensive Swift integration with intelligent optimization, background operations, and robust error handling.
+OpenStack Swift provides scalable, redundant storage for unstructured data, but working with it efficiently requires tools that understand batch operations, intelligent caching, and the reality that network connections fail at the worst possible moments.
+Substation implements comprehensive Swift integration with ETAG-based optimization that can skip 50-90% of unnecessary transfers, background operations that keep your terminal responsive during massive uploads, and error handling that actually tells you what went wrong instead of "transfer failed."

 ## Core Concepts

 ### Containers

 Containers are the top-level organizational unit in Swift, similar to buckets in other object storage systems.

-**Key Properties:**

-- **Name**: Unique identifier within a project
-- **Metadata**: Custom key-value pairs for container configuration
-- **ACLs**: Access control lists for read/write permissions
-- **Object Count**: Number of objects stored in the container
-- **Total Bytes**: Combined size of all objects

-**Container Operations in Substation:**

-- Create/delete containers
-- List objects with prefix filtering
-- Set container metadata
-- Configure web access (static website hosting)
-- Download entire container contents
+Think of them as the directories of the object storage world, except they can't be nested and you can make them serve websites if you're feeling adventurous.

+Each container has a unique name within your project and carries metadata about what's inside.
+The name is its identifier, metadata provides custom key-value pairs for container configuration, and access control lists govern who can read or write.
+Containers track how many objects they hold and the total bytes consumed, which becomes surprisingly important when you're trying to figure out why your storage quota vanished.

+In Substation, we give you full control over container operations.
+Create and delete containers with confirmation dialogs that prevent accidents.
+List objects with prefix filtering so you can find things in containers with thousands of files.
+Set container metadata to tag your storage with whatever organizational scheme makes sense this week.
+Configure web access for static website hosting when you need to turn a container into a CDN.
+Download entire container contents in the background while you work on something else.

 ### Objects

 Objects are the actual files stored in containers.
-Each object has a name (key) and data (value).

-**Key Properties:**

-- **Name**: Unique identifier within a container (can include path separators)
-- **Content-Type**: MIME type of the stored data
-- **Content-Length**: Size in bytes
-- **ETAG**: MD5 hash of the object content
-- **Last-Modified**: Timestamp of last modification
-- **Metadata**: Custom key-value pairs attached to the object

-**Object Naming:**

-- Can include forward slashes to simulate directory structure
-- Maximum length: 1024 bytes (UTF-8 encoded)
-- Special characters are percent-encoded for safety
-- Path traversal sequences (../) are rejected for security
+Each object has a name, which we call the key, and data, which is the value.
+Unlike traditional filesystems, there's no real directory structure here.
+Everything is flat.
+The appearance of directories is just object names with forward slashes in them, and Swift pretends along with you.

+Object properties include the name, which must be unique within its container and can include path separators to simulate folder structure.
+The Content-Type tells Swift and browsers what kind of file this is.
+Content-Length tracks the size in bytes.
+The ETAG field holds an MD5 hash of the object content, which becomes critical for our optimization strategies.
+Last-Modified timestamps tell you when something changed, and custom metadata lets you attach arbitrary key-value pairs to objects.

+When naming objects, you can include forward slashes to create the illusion of directory structure.
+Your object name can be up to 1024 bytes in UTF-8 encoding, though we enforce ASCII-only in this project.
+Special characters get percent-encoded for safety because URLs are involved.
+We explicitly reject path traversal sequences like "../" because we're not interested in security vulnerabilities, thanks.

 ### Metadata

-Both containers and objects support custom metadata for storing additional information.
+Both containers and objects support custom metadata for storing additional information that doesn't fit anywhere else.
+Maybe you want to tag who uploaded something, or mark which environment a container belongs to, or note which automated process created a backup.

-**Metadata Format:**

-- Key: `X-Container-Meta-{name}` or `X-Object-Meta-{name}`
-- Value: String (max 256 bytes per value)
-- Use cases: Tags, categories, application-specific data

-**Example Metadata:**
+Metadata follows a specific format.
+Container metadata uses keys like "X-Container-Meta-Project" and object metadata uses "X-Object-Meta-Uploaded-By".
+Each value is a string limited to 256 bytes.
+Common use cases include tags, categories, and application-specific data that you need to track but don't want to encode in the object name.

+Example metadata might look like this:

 ```
 X-Container-Meta-Project: web-assets